What is Non Functional Testing? Types & Example

+Software transitioned from an enabler to a core pillar of success in businesses across different sectors.
 Therefore, non-functional test activities came into the limelight.
-However, a large section of technology and QA professionals have limited awareness of the need for non-functional testing.
+However, many technology and QA professionals are unaware of the need for non-functional testing.

 They must understand what non functional testing is and why they must encourage it as a practice for enterprise application development projects.